-The Garmin Explore website and app allow you to plan trips and use cloud storage for your waypoints, courses, and collections.
+The Garmin Explore website and app allow you to create courses, waypoints, and collections, plan trips, sync tracks, upload activities, and use cloud storage.
 They offer advanced planning both online and offline, allowing you to share and sync data with your compatible Garmin device.
 You can use the app to download maps for offline access, and then navigate anywhere without using your cellular service.